Stegron: Fictional character biography

-Somehow, he escaped and returned to the Savage Land.
-While there he happened upon the starving Devil Dinosaur, who had slumped into a depression after his companion Moon-Boy was kidnapped by S.H.I.E.L.D. agents.
-Fearing for Devil's life, Stegron left the Savage Land without informing Ka-Zar to wage war on S.H.I.E.L.D.
-Building an army of reanimated dinosaurs, Stegron marched across the US, attacking military base after base, searching for the missing primate.
-He met little opposition.
-His only serious challenge coming from attacks by the Fifty State Initiative.
-Eventually, due to the help of their new recruit Reptil, Stegron was defeated and taken into custody.
-Learning the motive behind his attack, they agreed to return Moon Boy to the Savage Land to be reunited with his companion.
+Stegron is returned to the Savage Land and encounters Devil Dinosaur, who had slumped into a depression after his companion Moon-Boy was kidnapped by S.H.I.E.L.D. agents.
+Fearing for Devil's life, Stegron leaves the Savage Land to wage war on S.H.I.E.L.D.
+Building an army of reanimated dinosaurs, Stegron attacks military bases while searching for Moon-Boy.
+Stegron is defeated and imprisoned, while Moon-Boy is returned to the Savage Land to be reunited with Devil Dinosaur.

 Stegron later collaborates with Sauron in a plan to turn humanity into dinosaurs, battling Spider-Man and the mutant students from the Jean Grey School for Higher Learning.
-The duo's plans are unraveled by their own infighting, purposely exacerbated by their mutual crush Shark-Girl who caused their powers to neutralize each other.
+The duo's plans are unraveled by their own infighting, purposely exacerbated by their mutual crush Shark-Girl, who causes their powers to neutralize each other.

-Stegron is later revealed as the mastermind behind a monster attack on a church.
+Stegron orchestrates a monster attack on a church.
 After Eddie Brock discovers one of Stegron's dinosaurs and delivers it to Liz Allan, CEO of Alchemax, he heads down the sewers and finds his lair, until he is spotted and captured.
 Venom escapes with help from Moon Girl and Devil Dinosaur, who were investigating the dinosaur attacks.
 When Venom and Moon Girl return to the hideout, Stegron takes control of Devil Dinosaur and sends him to attack them.
-Stegron revealed that he had earlier been hired by Alchemax to find a way to have healing factors placed in humans, which led to him experimenting on homeless people and animals.
+Stegron revealed that he had been hired by Alchemax to find a way to have healing factors placed in humans, which led to him experimenting on homeless people and animals.
 Before Stegron can dump the dinosaur serum into the water supply, Venom and Moon Girl free Devil Dinosaur from Stegron's control and defeat Stegron, who is placed in Alchemax's custody.

-In the "Hunted" storyline, Stegron is among the animal-themed characters captured by Taskmaster and Black Ant on Kraven the Hunter's behalf.
-He is among those who Arcade publicly reveals as the Savage Six.
+In the "Hunted" storyline, Stegron is among the animal-themed characters captured for Kraven the Hunter's hunt.
+Arcade groups him and several of the other captives as the Savage Six.